lior-abadi/ethernaut-solutions/Level 07: Force/readme.md

 ## 2) Solution
-Creating an auxiliar smart contract is the way.
-But even if low level functions that transfer ether are tried to excecute, the transaction will revert.
+In here, even if low level functions that transfer ether are tried to excecute, the transaction attempt will be reverted.
 Technically, there are two ways to force ether into a contract that lacks of a fallback payable fuction.
 We will address both of them.

 The achievable solutions are the following:
 - Selfdesctruct a contract and set its tokens to be sent to the empty contract.